CollinHeist/TitleCardMaker/docs/user_guide/series.md

 If you click either arrow and the current page does not change _and_ the arrow becomes greyed out, then there is no next or previous Series to navigate to.

-### Monitoring
+### Monitored Status

 Each Series can be _monitored_ and _unmonitored_.
-All Series start as monitored unless explicitly unmonitored, which can be done by clicking the green / red button below the Series poster.
+All Series start as monitored unless explicitly unmonitored, which can be done by clicking the green or red button below the Series poster.
 Unmonitored Series do __not__ do the following actions _automatically_ (all actions can still be done manually):

 - Refresh Episode data - i.e. check for new Episodes, look for modified Episode titles, etc.
 - Add Episode translations
 - Download missing Source Images